 Tall trees are obviously most susceptible to lightning strikes.
 Certain species including tulip tree, oak, pine, and maple are damaged more often than others.
 Historic trees, those in feature locations in the landscape, and those close to structures are also candidates for lightning protection.

 Lightning protection systems should be inspected annually to ensure they are intact.
-Systems will require servicing to extend conductors and replace fasteners to accommodate growth of the trees in which they are installed.
+Systems will require servicing to extend conductors and replace fasteners to accommodate the growth of the trees in which they are installed.

 Eric’s Tree Service LLC offers a variety of services to help our residential and commercial customers maintain healthy and beautiful trees.
 Our expert arborists are highly skilled with years of knowledge in diagnosing and treating problems to help protect your trees for generations to come.